testingrequired/restfile/README.md

 ---
 ```

-Environment name keys defining variable values but be defined in the environment names `envs` in the `infomation` document.
-This will cause validation errors otherwise.
+- Environment name keys defining variable values but be defined in the environment names `envs` in the `information` document

+Otherwise this will cause validation errors.

 <!-- prettier-ignore -->
 ```yaml